HobbyKing 4 channel HK-T4A Tx - 2.4 GHz: USER MANUAL

 This manual will still be of use for the new version.

-The changes are for the better:
+The changes are for the better incorporated into VER 2 are:

 1. New frequency hopping technology is used - instead of one channel being used, many channels are used in sequence giving you more immunity to interference.